Lake Naivasha Region

 Mount Longonot National Park

 The dormant volcano rises 1000m above the baking-hot valley floor and was formed 400,000 years ago; it last erupted in the 1860s.
 A unique feature is a thick forest that lies within the crater of the mountain.
 The crater rim also provides great scenic views across the beautiful Rift Valley all the way to Lake Naivasha.
-The park is home to a number of wild games, most of which harbor in the thick forest covering the crater floor.
+The park is home to a number of wild game, most of which harbor in the thick forest covering the crater floor.
 Spotting the animals (wildlife) is not guaranteed.
-Visitors can follow a hiking route to reach the rim of the crater rim and either descent back to the gate or proceed and follow the path going around the crater rim for a round trip.
+Visitors can follow a hiking route to reach the crater rim and either descent back to the gate or proceed and follow the path going around the crater rim for a complete trip.

 Hells Gate National Park

 Once a prehistoric lake, the Hell's Gate National Park is now remarkable for its unique landscape and the diverse wildlife that calls this small park home.
-While not known for game viewing, Hell's Gate is still home to a diverse range of animals.
+While not known for game viewing, Hells Gate is still home to a diverse range of animals.
 Large herds of buffalo, elands, Thomson's Gazelle, and warthog can be spotted within the park, as well as the Masai giraffe.

 The park an ideal venue for a day trip from Nairobi where, in addition to the bio-diversity visitors can enjoy hiking, mountain biking, rock climbing, and a natural spa.

 The game sanctuary is located on the eastern side of Lake Naivasha can be reached by boat, or by driving across the narrow, swampy causeway from Sanctuary Farm.